mohanrajendran/mohanrajendran.github.io/_posts/2017-03-02-SICPSolution3_3Pt4.md

 ### Exercise 3.25<a name="Exercise3_25">&nbsp;</a>

 In this exercise, we are tasked with implementing a table that can store values under an arbitrary number of keys as opposed to the 1- and 2-dimensional tables described in this section.
 This can be done using a recursive solution that goes through the keys and traverses the table data structure.
-Further a record node at any depth can contain a value or
+Further a record node at any depth can contain a value or another table.

 {% highlight scheme %}
 (define (make-n-table)